StannlyGo/CoffeeMachine/README.md

 [Requirments](https://docdro.id/ys8MTHB)

-All 7 paragraphs were realized.
+All 7 points were implemented.
 ## Overview
 #### Drink selection
 First user will be asked about drink what he wants (espresso, latte, or cappuccino).